 It is only in recent years that I have returned to spending time in the garden.
 I began studying organic horticulture part-time in a local community organic garden in Tralee five years ago and have not looked back since.

 I went on to study through distance learning with The Organic College in Dromcollogher Co.
-Limerick for two years, this certificate in organic horticulture had eight modules and involved receiving weekly notes on -line and a few practical weekends in the college.
-On completition of this course the majority of students either grow vegetables for themselves or set up to supply a local market, I decided to follow my heart and grow food for the soul instead, flowers are so much more interesting than vegetables.
+Limerick for two years, this certificate in organic horticulture had eight modules and involved receiving weekly notes online and a few practical weekends in the college.
+On completion of this course the majority of students either grow vegetables for themselves or set up to supply a local market.
+I decided to follow my heart and grow food for the soul instead, flowers are so much more interesting than vegetables.
 I attended a course with Ciaran and Kealin Beattie in Leitrim on cut flower production and was determined to give it a go.

 I started on a small scale and attended a couple of local farmers markets but as much as the flowers were admired they didn’t sell.
-I persevered and soon found that there was indeed a market for my lovely blooms and after trialling the business in the summer of 2014, I opened Maura’s Cottage Flowers last June and I am now providing flowers for every occasion with and an ever-growing number of regular customers.
-I have weekly orders with restaurants, hotels and other retail outlets as well as specialising in wedding flowers.
+I persevered and soon found that there was indeed a market for my lovely blooms and after trialing the business in the summer of 2014, I opened Maura’s Cottage Flowers last June and I am now providing flowers for every occasion with an ever-growing number of regular customers.
+I have weekly orders with restaurants, hotels and other retail outlets as well as catering for wedding and event flowers.